ganrad/aks-aspnet-sqldb-rest/README.md

     # 'MINPODS', 'MAXPODS' and no. of 'REPLICAS'.
 The 'current' replicas should be 1.
     $ kubectl get hpa claims-api-hpa -n development
     #
+    # There is another way to check CPU and Memory consumption for a pod (see below). 'm' stands for 'millicore'.
+    # In the command output below, the memory consumption is 1m meaning .001 % of 1 vCPU (~ 1000 millicores) which
+    # is 1% vCPU utilization!
+    $ kubectl top pods -n development
+    NAME                                     CPU(cores)   MEMORY(bytes)
+    claims-api-deploy-blue-c8755bbcc-zms9p   1m           132Mi
+    #
     ```

     If a Pod is not actively serving any requests then it's CPU utilization is minimal (0 - 2%) as noted above!
 This is one of the value-add **advantages** for running applications within containers as opposed to running them within Virtual Machines.
 By increasing the density of containers on Virtual or Physical machines, you can maximize resource utilization (CPU + Memory) and thereby drive down IT infrastructure costs.